Home › Blog › 24 Different Types of Survey Methods With Types & Examples

 • According to you, what are the best features of the product?

-6. Exit-intent survey
+6. Exit-intent Survey

 Exiting visitors make up a significant portion of your website traffic.
 They are the ones who leave the page without completing the desired action, such as filling out the signup form or making a purchase.